fredemmott/magic_args/README.md

 If you want to use `using namespace`, use `using namespace magic_args::public_api`; this avoids pulling in the `magic_args::detail` namespace.

+As the project is very new, I wouldn't recommend contributing it to a package manager; however, if you wish to integrate it with one (for example, via vcpkg's overlay ports feature), `cmake --install` is supported.

 ## Features